Published on

 LoRA is an optimization method for fine-tuning large AI models like LLM or Stable Diffusion without retraining the entire system.
 Instead of changing billions of parameters of the original model, LoRA only adds lightweight adjustment layers (occupying 0.1-1% of capacity) to adapt to specific tasks[1][4][7].

-- Low-rank matrix: LoRA uses matrix decomposition techniques to compress information, reducing computational resources by 100-1,000 times compared to traditional training[4].
+• Low-rank matrix: LoRA uses matrix factorization techniques to compress information, reducing computational resources by 100-1,000 times compared to traditional training[4].

 Business applications

-- Maintaining stability: Allows for updates of specialized knowledge (e.g., new tax laws) for LLM without affecting overall performance[7].
+• Maintain stability: Allows updates of specialized knowledge (e.g., new tax laws) for LLM without affecting overall performance[7].

 12. AI Agent

-AI Agent is an autonomous system capable of gathering data, analyzing it, and acting to achieve predefined goals.
-Unlike regular chatbots, AI Agents can perform complex task sequences such as scheduling meetings, processing complaints, or even executing trades[2][5][8].
+AI Agent is an autonomous system capable of gathering data, analyzing, and acting to achieve predefined goals.
+Unlike regular chatbots, AI Agents can perform complex task sequences such as scheduling meetings, handling complaints, or even executing trades[2][5][8].

 Key features